Stocks slide as bond yields rise and U.S. dollar slumps

 Bond yields continued to rise in Europe and the U.S. despite the standoff between Greece and its lenders [ID:nL5N0XX2WU} and in the face of disappointing data on private U.S. jobs growth.

-Large corporate bond sales by Apple Inc (AAPL.O) and Royal Dutch Shell (RDSa.L) also added some supply pressure [US/].
+Large corporate bond sales by Apple Inc and Royal Dutch Shell also added some supply pressure [US/].

 Bond yields in Europe and the U.S. have been rising as deflation fears have eased with recovering oil prices, and in anticipation of a Federal Reserve interest rate rise later this year.